Learning how to recover from stroke can be overwhelming sometimes, but you came to the right place.

 Our stroke support group on Facebook is a great place to find support from other stroke survivors.

-Follow all 15 of these steps, and you will have a great foundation to build an amazing recovery upon.
+Follow all 15 of these steps, and you will be on the fast track to recovery.